 All candidates must submit a college application and a separate Allied Health application.
-Applications must be filed between Oct.
-1 and Jan.
-15 of the year prior to the fall semester in which the students wishes to begin MLT classes.
-However, if space is still available, applications received after Jan.
-15 will be accepted.
+Applications are accepted throughout the year.
 Complete information on the admission procedures is available from the Admissions Office or by calling the program coordinator at 647-6190.

 In addition, applicants must arrange to have an official high school transcript or a copy of a high school equivalency diploma sent to the Admissions Office as well as official transcripts for all studies in other schools or colleges.
 These transcripts will determine whether a candidate has met the required basic competencies in mathematics, and science.
 Candidates who meet the basic competencies will be given an interview that will assess their knowledge of the laboratory field, measure their potential for working in a medical setting and discuss their course of study.
-Students will need to demonstrate the skills necessary to become an MLT.
 If students do not meet basic competencies, the College has personnel and courses available to assist them.